omidmeh/ddc-challenge-1/README.md

 9. From the toolchain page, you can go directly to your application by clicking **Visit App URL** next to the name of your toolchain.

+    **Note**: Due to limitations of Internet Explorer and Microsoft Edge, the application will not display in those browsers.
+Instead, it is recommended that you open your application using Firefox, Chrome, or Safari instead.

 ![View app URL](images/viewAppURL.png)

 You should see the following image on the homepage of your new application: